anodyne/nova/modules/nova/install/README.md

 * updated the data file to reflect the removal of colorbox and addition of fancybox
 * updated the controller to pull the system defaults for skin sections and ranks
 * created readme file
+* updated the install process to create user preferences

 ## TODO